Graxie26/LITA-PROJECT-/README.md

 ### PROJECT OVERVIEW.

 The aim of this project is to analysis the sales performance of a retail store by exploring sales data to cover key insight.
-It also focus on sales data such as sales transaction, product category, regional sales transaction.
+It also focus on sales data such as sales transaction, product category, regional sales transaction..

 ### Data sources